ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.vis-map/README.md

 ![Screenshot](img/widgets.png)

 Widgets, that can show coordinates on a map.
-Actually supported only Open Stree Maps and Google.
-To use Google Maps you should get the API Key for google maps.
+Actually supported only Open Street Maps and Google.
+To use Google Maps you should get the API Key for Google Maps.
 You can get it [here](https://console.developers.google.com/flows/enableapi?apiid=maps_backend,geocoding_backend,directions_backend,distance_matrix_backend,elevation_backend&keyType=CLIENT_SIDE&reusekey=true)

 ## Usage